vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Out: d0x: 2.0, d1x: 6.0, d2x: 12.0
 ```
 The above behaviour is very hard to achieve in other machine learning frameworks
 such as PyTorch or Tensorflow.
-But in Jax, thanks to its emphasis on function
+But in JAX, thanks to its emphasis on function
 transformations, it is trivial to achieve.

 Sometimes, we want to compute the gradient of a function that also outputs